massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 # Ossification Considerations  {#ossification}

-Accurate loss reporting signal is not critical for the operation QUIC protocol, though its presence in a sufficient number of connections is important for the operation of networks.
+Accurate loss reporting signal is not critical for the operation of the QUIC protocol, though its presence in a sufficient number of connections is important for the operation of networks.

 The loss bits are amenable to "greasing" described in {{!RFC8701}} and MUST be greased.
 The greasing should be accomplished similarly to the Latency Spin bit